yasinkuyu/omnipay-iyzico/README.md

 Gateway Methods

-* authorize($options) - authorize an amount on the customer's card
-* capture($options) - capture an amount you have previously authorized
 * purchase($options) - authorize and immediately capture an amount on the customer's card
 * refund($options) - refund an already processed transaction
-* void($options) - generally can only be called up to 24 hours after submitting a transaction

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.